EldridgeMisnomer/NGen/README.md

 And there's a less clear advantage, what if we wanted to retreive a posh name, without regard for gender?
 With tags we can call `GenTxt( "name", "posh" )`, but in the first example we would have to write two new Generators:

 ```
-poorname = [ $firstnamefemalepoor, $firstnamemalepoor ] $lastnamepoor
+prolename = [ $firstnamefemaleprole, $firstnamemaleprole ] $lastnameprole
 poshname = [ $firstnamefemaleposh, $firstnamemaleposh ] $lastnameposh
 ```

-The more complicated the example the greate value tags can have, imagine if we wanted to add names in another language to the above example, with tags we would just have to add some new generators for the new language, while tagging our existing generators with `(english)` or similar, without tags it would require a much more complicated construction.
+The more complicated the example the greater value tags can have, imagine if we wanted to add names in another language to the above example, with tags we would just have to add some new generators for the new language, while tagging our existing generators with `(english)` or similar, without tags it would require a much more complicated construction.

 For a more extensive example of how tags can be used, see the Placename Generator in the Examples folder (*TODO - doesn't exist yet* ).